blindnet-io/openness-framework/Decisions/README.md

 > After that, remember that recording a decision isn't about saying _"hey, I made this choice, do you agree"_.
 > Share your thoughts, make people challenge them, and reach a satisfying solution collectively.
 >
 > Don't try to get everything right directly.
-Open a PR as soon as you've found a clear enough description for the problem, even if the document is only an early draft.
+Open a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) as soon as you've found a clear enough description for the problem, even if the document is only an early draft.

 ```mermaid
 flowchart